False Vacuum Decay in Rotating BTZ Spacetimes: Introduction

-However, there is room for discussion in this sort of research.
-As far as we know, the physical meaning of the vacuum decay in BH spacetimes has not yet been sufficiently clear.
-Although one plausible interpretation of the effect of a BH on the vacuum decay would be the thermal environmental system \cite{Mukaida:2017bgd}, there is no fundamental understanding of the effect, which involves the quantum nature of gravity.
 From the aspect of the application, we should note that seed BHs are restricted to static and spherically symmetric ones in most researches.
 However, in general, BHs have non-zero values of the angular momentum, and the analyses with static and spherically symmetric solutions would not be sufficient for the application in our universe.
 In order to get a deeper insight into the fundamental understanding and general property of the vacuum decay in BH spacetimes, it would be helpful to collect more variety of vacuum decay phenomena in BH spacetimes.
 In particular, in this paper, we focus on the effects of the angular momentum.
 In four-dimensional spacetimes, however, the analyses of vacuum decay without spherical symmetry become significantly difficult because the bubble dynamics cannot be reduced to one-dimensional particle mechanics as in Ref.~\cite{Gregory:2013hja}.
-No formal procedure is known for treating the bubble nucleation in a non-spherical BH spacetime, and there can be found only one attempt in Ref.~\cite{Oshita:2019jan} with some artificial assumptions.
-In this paper, as a first step to address this issue, we consider the vacuum decay in rotating BTZ BH spacetimes, which are three-dimensional asymptotically AdS spacetimes.
+No formal procedure is known for treating the bubble nucleation in a non-spherical BH spacetime, and there can be found only one attempt in Ref.~\cite{Oshita:2019jan} with some assumptions.
+In this paper, in order to see effects of the angular momentum without the difficulty, we consider the vacuum decay in rotating BTZ BH spacetimes, which are three-dimensional asymptotically AdS spacetimes.
 In the three-dimensional asymptotically AdS spacetime, the BH spin does not violate the spherical symmetry, and we can proceed in the same way as Ref.~\cite{Gregory:2013hja}.

 This paper is organized as follows.
 In Sec.~\ref{sec2}, we see the Euclidean metric of the BTZ spacetime and consider the matching conditions for two BTZ spacetimes separated by a thin spherical shell.
 The shell equations of motion are derived in Sec.~\ref{sec2.3} and we show that the shell dynamics is reduced to a one-dimensional potential problem of particle dynamics.
 In Sec.~\ref{sec3}, we clarify the possible parameter regions for the bubble nucleation.
 In Sec.~\ref{sec4}, we derive the explicit expression of the vacuum decay rate and show the results in Sec.~\ref{sec5}.
 Sec.~\ref{sec6} is devoted to a summary and conclusion.